Google home is one of the most popular voice-activated assistants for all of the connected things in your house.

 Now I just need to find my keys.

 What good would it do to have Google Home installed at your home or office?

-Google is here to show you all the ways that, like Amazon’s Alexa, Google Home can make your life easier.
+The Verge is here to show you all the ways that, like Amazon’s Alexa, Google Home can make your life easier.